avsDeveloper/OllamaTkinterUi/README.md

 - If models still don't appear, try **Restart Ollama** to restart the server in user context

 **Chat not responding**
-- Ensure a model is selected and loaded (green status indicators)
+- Ensure a model is selected and loaded (check model info display)
 - Check system logs in the left panel for error messages
 - Try reselecting the model
+- Verify server status is 🟢 "Started by user"

+**Model info not loading**
+- Wait for blue "Loading model info..." text to complete
+- Check if server is accessible (status indicator)
+- Try refreshing the model list

 ### Performance Tips
 - **Smaller models** (like `phi3`) are faster but less capable
 - **Larger models** (like `llama3:70b`) are more capable but slower
 - **GPU acceleration** significantly improves response times
 - **Close other applications** if experiencing memory issues
+- **User context servers** generally provide better model access than system servers

 ## 🏗️ Architecture